seblucas/www-blog/content/en/tips/slim-numlock.md

-/*
+---
-Title: How to get the numlock on startup with SLiM
+title: "How to get the numlock on startup with SLiM"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: debian,tips
-*/
+date: 2011-02-07
+tags: [debian,tips]
+slug: slim-numlock
+aliases: [/en/tips/slim-numlock]
+---
 # How to get the numlock on startup with SLiM

 Edit the file /etc/slim.conf and change (and uncomment if necessary)